Fix: no Go 1.15 binary for darwin/arm64 on Apple M1

 go1.15: download failed: no binary release of go1.15 for darwin/arm64 at https://dl.google.com/go/go1.15.darwin-arm64.tar.gz

-The Go team states that any Go program you can compile for x86_64 should work on Arm.
-So, let’s build go1.15 for x86_64 and use it.
+The Go team states that any Go program you can compile for amd64 should also work on Arm.
+So we can use the amd64 binary.

 if goos == "darwin" && runtime.GOARCH == "arm64" {